mortezakowkabi/jcb-persian-documentation/002-Intro-to-JCB.md

 # Introduction to Joomla Component Builder

 Welcome.
 My name is Llewellyn van der Merwe and I am the developer of the Component Builder for Joomla.
-I would be giving you instructions how to use it.
+I will be giving you instructions how to use it.

-### Easy And Quickly To Do Code - Focus On Custom Code
+### Easy And Quickly To Do Code

-Component-Builder was built for those who know PHP.
+Component Builder was built for those who know PHP.
 If you are not familiar with PHP there are some places to get help like [Lynda.com](https://www.lynda.com/) and Udemy.
 You could go on to their websites and you can simply search for PHP and you would find courses to get you on your way.
 To get acquainted with CSS JavaScript HTML you need to go visit these websites.
 It was not developed for those who have no developing skills, I developed it actually for myself as developer of components, so that I can easily and quickly get most of the code done and I could just be focused on the actual custom code which goes beyond the norm.
 So that is what it is really made to do.
 If you don't have much knowledge of the Joomla API you just need to be able to read PHP and open a Joomla website, go to Libraries and to Classes, go to Joomla's own components.
 That means you would simply go to a Joomla install and you go to components and you would go to Content manager.
 Looking at the folder structures, then open and there you will see the Controllers, the Models and the Views.
 Open a View, start opening the script itself and read through it.

 ### Joomla's Components - Learn How Codes Interconnects